Skip to main content

 Detections in the Timeline

-In some cases, a detection event is displayed in the Detections column because it meets the criteria of your search query in its own right, but the event that triggered it falls outside of the search criteria or it has no associated trigger event.
-In these cases, the detection is displayed alone in a results row and a note appears in the Events column indicating that there is no associated event that met the search criteria.
+In some cases, a detection event is displayed in the Detections column because it meets the criteria of your search query in its own right, but the event that triggered it falls outside of the search criteria.
+In such cases, to create a full picture of the data, the Timeline view provides that source event in the Events column anyway.

 event-out-of-scope.png